esplusnin/esplusnin/README.md

 Hi!
 My name is Evgeni and I'm a passionate iOS - Developer :man_technologist:
-- I write iOS - application
+- I create and support iOS - application
 - In my free time I like running
 - You are able to greet me closer from the link below: